kimaita/alx-higher_level_programming/README.md

-# alx-higher_level_programming
+# Higher level programming

+Stepping away from C to some higher level languages.

-alx Python projects
+## Python